 Manufactured in a facility fully qualified to MIL-PRF-38534, these converters are available in four screening grades to satisfy a wide range of requirements.
-The CH grade is fully compliant to the requirements of MIL-H-38534 for class H. The HB grade is processed and screened to the class H requirement, but may not necessarily meet all of the other MIL-PRF-38534 requirements, e.g., element evaluation and Periodic Inspection (P.I.) not required.
+The CH grade is fully compliant to the requirements of MIL-PRF-38534 for class H. The HB grade is fully processed and screened to the class H requirement, but does not have material element evaluated to the class H requirement.
 Both grades are tested to meet the complete group "A" test specification over the full military temperature range without output power deration.
-Two grades with more limited screening are also avail-
+Two grades with more limited screening are also available for use in less dewww.irf.com